Running the Spark MLlib demo application

 The BLAS library is not distributed with DSE due to licensing restrictions, but improves MLlib performance significantly.

 You must have the Gradle build tool installed to build the demo.
-See https://gradle.org/ for details on installing Gradle on your OS.
+See the Gradle website for details on installing Gradle on your OS.

 Start the nodes in Analytics mode.

-Package installations: See Starting DataStax Enterprise as a service.
+Package and Installer-Services installations: See Starting DataStax Enterprise as a service.

-Tarball installations:See Starting DataStax Enterprise as a stand-alone process.
+Tarball and Installer-No Services installations:See Starting DataStax Enterprise as a stand-alone process.

 In a terminal, go to the spark-mlib directory located in the Spark demo directory.